tannewt/wa-law.org/bill/2021-22/sb/5160/1/README.md

 This chapter shall regulate and determine legal rights, remedies, and obligations arising from any rental agreement between a landlord and a tenant regarding a mobile home lot and including specified amenities within the mobile home park, mobile home park cooperative, or mobile home park subdivision, where the tenant has no ownership interest in the property or in the association which owns the property, whose uses are referred to as a part of the rent structure paid by the tenant.
 All such rental agreements shall be unenforceable to the extent of any conflict with any provision of this chapter.
 Chapter 59.12 RCW shall be applicable only in implementation of the provisions of this chapter and not as an alternative remedy to this chapter which shall be exclusive where applicable: PROVIDED, That the provision of RCW 59.12.090, 59.12.100, and 59.12.170 shall not apply to any rental agreement included under the provisions of this chapter.
 RCW 59.18.055 **, sections 6 and 16 of this act, 59.18.365, 59.18.370, and 59.18.380** through 59.18.410 shall be applicable to any action of forcible entry or detainer or unlawful detainer arising from a tenancy under the provisions of this chapter, except when a mobile home, manufactured home, or park model or a tenancy in a mobile home lot is abandoned.
 Rentals of mobile homes, manufactured homes, or park models themselves are governed by the residential landlord-tenant act, chapter 59.18 RCW.

+## Section 16
+> This section adds a new section to an existing chapter [59.18](/rcw/59_landlord_and_tenant/59.18_residential_landlord-tenant_act.md).
+Here is the [modified chapter](rcw/59_landlord_and_tenant/59.18_residential_landlord-tenant_act.md) for context.

+1. Except as provided under subsection (2) of this section, the court must allow access to unlawful detainer case records filed under this chapter only as follows:

+    a.
+To a party to the action, including a party's attorney;

+    b.
+To a person who provides the court with the names of at least one plaintiff and one defendant and the address of the premises, including the apartment or unit number, if any;

+    c.
+To a resident of the premises who provides the court with the name of one of the parties or the case number and shows proof of residency;

+    d.
+To a person by order of the court, which may be granted ex parte, on a showing of good cause.

+2. A court must automatically and permanently seal any unlawful detainer action unless, within 60 days after the complaint is filed, the landlord prevails at the show cause hearing or trial or any default or default judgment for the landlord is not vacated or set aside.

+3. This section does not prohibit the court from issuing an order that prohibits access to the court record in an unlawful detainer action filed under this chapter if stipulated by the parties to the action.

 ## Section 18
 Sections 2 through 5 of this act supersede any other provisions within chapter 59.18 or 59.12 RCW, or chapter 59.20 RCW as applicable, that conflict with sections 2 through 5 of this act.